All Eyes On Lily Rose Depp At Chanel Runway Show While Dad Johnny Moves On From Drama

-Haute Couture Fashion Week in Paris is underway and of course Karl Lagerfeld was sure to dazzle with his reveal of the Chanel 2017 Spring/Summer collection.
+Haute Couture Fashion Week in Paris is underway and, of course, Karl Lagerfeld was sure to dazzle with his reveal of the Chanel 2017 Spring/Summer collection.
 The ensembles were purely art in the form of fashion and brought glitz and glamour to the the runway.

 Chanel shows always mean that the world’s top models and celebrities will grace the runway to assist in the reveal.
-This time around Johnny Depp’s stunning daughter was at the heart of the unveiling as she emerged with Lagerfeld himself in a beautiful bridal creation.
+This time around, Johnny Depp’s stunning daughter was at the heart of the unveiling as she emerged with Lagerfeld himself in a beautiful bridal creation.

 If anyone can deliver a runway spectacle, it’s Karl Lagerfeld. https://t.co/NWCI0ra5Hi